You probably know that Facebook is the number one social media platform, which most people use.

 9. Think Outside the Box and Create Facebook Contest

 A 2013 report stated that 35% of Facebook fans like a page so they can participate in contests.

-People love contest and free stuffs.
+People love contest and free stuff.
 Doing a Facebook contest for your fans will give you higher engagement scores and activity.
-A simple “caption-this-photo” contest can actually bring in 5.5 times more connects than regular posts.
+A simple “caption-this-photo” contest can bring in 5.5 times more connects than regular posts.

 If you sell products, you might want to give one of your products as a prize; whereas if you provide services, perhaps a free 1-hour consultation, designs, or any of your service can be used as the prize.
 Make sure that everybody can join and don’t forget to promote it!

 Using the @ feature for Facebook will let your fans feel that they are important and are part of your business page.
 The Facebook @ feature will let you tag people or even other Facebook pages.

 Show gratitude and enthusiasm by using Facebook @ feature whenever your fans appreciate or ask something about your business because it can build a fruitful relationship and loyalty between your business and your customers.